Article I - Name and mission

 Article VIII - Indemnification

 All Directors, Officers, former Officers, or former Directors of the Corporation or any person who may have served at the request of the Corporation as a Director or Officer of another Corporation shall be indemnified as allowed by the District of Columbia Nonprofit Corporation Act.

 Article IX - Banking and use of funds

 Section 1: Banking.
 The funds of the Corporation shall be deposited in such banks or trust companies as may from time to time be designated by the Board of Directors.
 The securities of the Corporation and other evidence of its property shall be deposited in such safe deposit boxes or vaults and under such safeguards as the Board of Directors shall designate.

 Section 2: Funds.
 The Corporation shall use its funds only to accomplish the objectives and purposes specified by these bylaws and no part of said funds shall inure, or be distributed, to the benefit of Members of the Corporation.

 Article X - Amendments

-These By-Laws may be amended by the affirmative vote of a majority of the Directors in office at any meeting of the Board of Directors, providing notice of such proposed amendment has been included in the notice of meeting.
+Section 1: Amendments by the Board of Directors.
+These bylaws may be amended by the affirmative vote of a majority of the Directors in office at any meeting of the Board of Directors, providing the actions in Section 2 have been completed and recorded;

 Article XI- Fiscal year